 A Good Hood Makes the Difference

 Additionally, an important part of a great jacket for extreme cold is a good hood.
-Keeping your head and neck warm is essential to keep the comfortable body temperature.
+Keeping your head and neck warm is essential to keeping a comfortable body temperature.
 Therefore, choose a jacket that has a warm, insulated hood with options to close the neck area with a button, zipper, or Velcro.
 This will keep warm air in and cold air out.

 Deep and Soft Pockets Are a Must